Substance Abuse Treatment

 Both youth and parents benefit from our four-hour drug and alcohol education class, offered one Saturday a month in Bellevue.
 Learn about current drug and alcohol trends, how drugs and alcohol affect the brain and body, legal consequences of use, recognizing and addressing a drug or alcohol problem, smart decision-making and more.

 AWARE is a six-week program that helps youth and parents better understand substance abuse and addiction, as well as the impacts of use.
 The youth and parent classes are run separately but concurrently.
-The parent class helps parents navigate parenting a teen who chooses to use substances; the youth class includes group participation, individual counseling and at least two random urinalyses.
+The parent class helps parents navigate parenting a teen who chooses to use substances; the youth class includes group participation and individual counseling.
 Upon program completion, participants are presented with additional assessment and treatment recommendations.

-YES’ Alcohol & Drug Recovery Group is a peer support group that focuses on teaching and sharing skills to meet the challenges of maintaining sobriety.
+YES’ Life in Recovery Group is a peer support group that focuses on teaching and sharing skills to meet the challenges of maintaining sobriety.
 The group is led by experienced counselors trained in treating substance abuse in teens.

 UPROADS is a year-round teen support group that engages in fun, social and sober activities.
 The group is intended for youth in various stages of substance abuse treatment, as well as youth affected by substance abuse.
 The group encourages a healthy lifestyle absent of drugs and alcohol.